Between the cost of data packages and the price of the phones themselves, staying up to date isn’t exactly cheap.

 With support for both Bluetooth and wired headphones, expandable storage, and plenty of battery life, the Nokia 3310 3G provides everything you need to keep in touch and enjoy your favorite music and podcasts without worrying about searching for an outlet in an hour or two.

-The Jethro SC318 is a user-friendly, affordable option for covering the communications basics.
-The charging dock, SOS feature, and larger buttons also make the phone phone ideal for seniors and kids.
+The Jethro SC318v2 is a user-friendly, affordable option for covering the communications basics.
+The charging dock, SOS feature, and larger buttons also make the phone phone ideal for kids and the elderly alike.

 The Wisdom of a “Dumb” Phone